Polen Global Growth Fund – Institutional

 A High Conviction & Quality Approach

 We believe that consistent earnings growth is the primary driver of intrinsic value and long-term stock appreciation.
-We seek to invest in companies with a durable earnings profile driven by a sustainable competitive advantage, financial strength, proven management teams and powerful products/services.
+We seek to invest in companies with a durable earnings profile driven by a sustainable competitive advantage, financial strength, sound Environmental, Social, and Governance (ESG) practices, proven management teams and powerful products/services.
 By thinking and investing like a business owner and taking a long-term investment approach, we believe we can preserve capital and provide stability across market cycles.

 |Number of holdings||25-35|